The Half Yet to Be Told: Study Abroad and HBCUs

 - Ties that Bind: Global Engagement, Exchanges & Education Abroad Between HBCUs and Africa

-- In their Own Words: The Transformative Impact of Study Abroad Experience at Spelman College
+- Faculty Internationalization: The Impact of Faculty-Led Study Abroad Programs on Faculty at Spelman College

 - Online Global Engagement and the Advancement of International Education at HBCUs